top of page

 White in the West

-In western culture, white brings thoughts of spirituality, purity, and goodness.
+In Western culture, white brings thoughts of spirituality, purity, and goodness.

 Noblewomen of the Renaissance wore white makeup containing arsenic and white lead ore.
 Along with the attained porcelain doll look, it also gave them poisoning, madness, and early death!